LDonn32/pands-weekly-tasks/README.md

 python es.py <filename.txt>
 ```

 NOTE: To run the es.py program with the mobydick.txt file in the repository use the below.
+More details on this in task 7.

 ```
 python es.py mobydick.txt